Kestito/ai-companion/README.md

   </tr>
   <tr>
     <td><img src="img/together_logo.png" width="100" alt="Together AI Logo"/></td>
-    <td>Behind Ava's image generation process</td>
+    <td>Behind Evelina's image generation process</td>
   </tr>
 </table>

 ## Course Outline

 This course is divided into 6 lessons.
-Each lesson is a step forward in building Ava, and it has a written and video version.
+Each lesson is a step forward in building Evelina, and it has a written and video version.

 These two versions are complementaty, so we recommend you to go through both, as it will improve your learning experience.
 Don't forget to check the [Before we start](#before-we-start) section to get everything ready for the course.